mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 The :ref:`SANSCreateWavelengthAndPixelAdjustment <algm-SANSCreateWavelengthAndPixelAdjustment>`
-algorithm combines the output of the :ref:`SANSCalculateTransmission <algm-SANSCalculateTransmission>` algorithm, the output of the :ref:`SANSNormalizeToMonitor <algm-SANSNormalizeToMonitor>` algorithm and flood and direct files to produce the correction workspaces which are required for :ref:`SANSConvertToQ <algm-SANSConvertToQ>`.
+algorithm combines the output of the :ref:`SANSCalculateTransmission <algm-SANSCalculateTransmission>` algorithm, the output of the *Normalize To SANS Monitor* and flood and direct files to produce the correction workspaces which are required for :ref:`SANSConvertToQ <algm-SANSConvertToQ>`.